-Villa Montezuma Introductory Video by the FOVM and City TV (Click above to see the 9-minute introduction to the museum, created by the FOVM and City TV.)
+Villa Montezuma Introductory Video by the FOVM and City TV (Scroll over the text above to see the link for this nine-minute introduction to the museum, created by the FOVM and City TV.)

 Tours are on Friday, Saturday, and Sunday at 1:00, 2:15, and 3:30 p.m. (details below).

-Cinballera Salon presentes Opera at the Villa (“Songs of Spring”) on Monday, April 15, 2024, 7:00-9:00 pm: The talented artists of Cinballera (who love cinema, ballet and opera) return to the Villa Montezuma for an evening of songs about Spring!
-What is unique about this event: the singers explain what the song is about, the context of the song in the opera it appeared in, and interesting history and background to make the song understandable to all.
-No subtitles needed!
-This is a marvelous introduction to opera for those who want to be in a more personal setting.
-Open seating in the gorgeous Music Room is limited to 30 guests.
-Doors open at 6:45 p.m., performances from 7:00 - 9:00 p.m.
-Tickets are $25 per person, available through the Cinballera website, or contact admin@cinballera.org to reserve and pay in cash at the door.
-After we pay the pianist the proceeds are shared between the two nonprofit organizations.
-Guests received a voucher to return to see the entire museum and the Marty O exhibit!
+The talented artists of Cinballera (who love cinema, ballet and opera) return to the Villa Montezuma each month for a marvelous evening of opera for those who want to hear great singing in a more intimate setting.
+Open seating in the gorgeous Music Room is limited to 32 guests.
+Doors open at 6:45 p.m., performances are from 7:00 - 9:00 p.m.
+Suggested donation: $25 per person, or $15 for FOVM members.
+Pay in cash at the door.
+Make your reservation by emailing our organizations at admin@cinballera.org and copying the Friends of the Villa Montezuma at FOVM@VillaMontezumaMuseum.org.
+After we pay the pianist and performers the proceeds are shared between the two nonprofit organizations.
+Bonus: Guests received a voucher to return to see the entire museum!
 Free street parking in this residential neighborhood.
+Bring a friend to these magical evenings!

 Thank You to former State Senator Ben Hueso: Thanks to his leadership, the State of California has allocated $5,000,000 for the restoration of the magnificent Villa Montezuma Museum.
-The funds will go to the owner of the Villa, the City of San Diego.
 The FOVM looks forward to working with the City to make the Villa’s exterior gorgeous again.
-We hope restoration can begin around summer 2024.
+We hope restoration can begin in spring 2025.

 VILLA MONTEZUMA MUSEUM TOUR DETAILS: You can see the entire magnificent, mysterious Villa Montezuma Museum!
 Tours are on Friday, Saturday, and Sunday.
-Tour times are at 1:00, 2:15, and 3:30 p.m.
+Tour times are at 1:00, 2:15, and (for large group tours) 3:30 p.m.
 All tours are guided.
 Regular admission costs per person:

 1. -Adults: $15